 Joe had blockages of 90%, 80%, and 60% in his three arteries.
 He needed coronary artery bypass graft (CABG) surgery to fix the problem.

 ‘What Do I Have to Do to Get to the Next Step?’

-“Once you hear the personal story about him, you think, this doesn’t seem like the type of guy who should be here,” says David Loran, MD, chief, endovascular and vascular surgery, UPMC Pinnacle.
+“Once you hear the personal story about him, you think, this doesn’t seem like the type of guy who should be here,” says David Loran, MD, chief, endovascular and vascular surgery, UPMC Harrisburg.
 “He’s so fit and has always been so active.
 But there are a lot of components and aspects to coronary artery disease that go beyond diet and exercise.”

 The CABG procedure is the most common open heart surgery in the United States.
 Surgeons use a graft — a healthy vein or artery from somewhere else in your body — to create a new route for blood to flow around a blocked artery.